mmswflow-upb/sdt-proj/postman-collections/README-Postman.md

 ## Recommended Run Order

 1. Import the **environment** file and all 5 collections into Postman.
-2. Select the *Campus Reservation Local* environment.
+2. Select the *SDT-Campus-Reservation* environment.
 3. Run the collections in this order:

    1. `1-Setup`